T of C

 he thinks of her day and night.

-Twisting and turning in his plight. (why not "Alas!
+Tossing and turning in his plight. (why not "Alas!
 Alas!"?)

-He twists and turns in his plight.
+Tossing and turning in his plight.

 Other than these four-character phrases in Section 6, the lyrics of >1505 basically consist of phrases of irregular length.

-During the rest of the Ming and throughout the Qing dynasty Guan Ju was one of the most popular of all qin pieces, found in at least 54 handbooks from >1505 to 1894.8 Of these, the 1511 version may actually have been intended for singing.
+During the rest of the Ming and throughout the Qing dynasty Guan Ju was one of the most popular of all qin pieces, found in at least 54 handbooks from >1505 to 1894.11 Of these, the 1511 version may actually have been intended for singing.
 And later ones perhaps added lyrics simply because these two earliest known tablatures had them.
 Another possibility is that lyrics were included because of an old attitude that said, "if you play then you must sing it".

-In my attempt to reconsruct what might have been the original melody I tried to pay attention to the way someone might have read or recited the lyrics.
+In line with this, in my attempt to reconsruct what might have been the original melody I tried to pay attention to the way someone might have read or recited the lyrics.
 In general the lyrics in this handbook are not considered to be of a very high standard.
 In addition, actually singing them seems quite awkward.
 However, it was interesting to me to keep them in mind while I was reconstructing the piece: the music does seem to enhance the value of the lyrics.
 In this light, it could be interesting for someone else to recite them while listening to the melody being played.
 That this was at least sometimes done is evidenced by some published later criticism of such a practice.
 In contrast, versions such as this one from 1722 relate how the music itself can be sufficient to express the significance of the theme.

 The last of the traditional handbooks to include a version of Guan Ju was dated 1894.
 Thus, any version heard today will be one not passed on through lineal descent but through a modern reconstruction from old tablature, such as my own versions from here (on CD) and from 1511.